 - how to get a hoarder to get rid of stuff

-- how to help a hoarder get rid of stuff
+- help for hoarders in getting rid of stuff